 NOTE: All winners and finalists will be featured on the Leader in Me Blog, Facebook, Twitter, and YouTube Channel!
-Contest is now open and we are accepting submissions through 4/25/2020 @ 11:59pm.
-Popular Vote opens 4/26 @midnight through 5/10 @ 11:59pm.
-Grand Prize Winners will be announced 5/18/2020 along with Popular Vote winners and Finalists.
+Contest is now closed and final winners will be announced soon.
+Check back for details on next years contest!

 Any student worldwide (ages 5 to 19) that attends a licensed Leader in Me School is eligible to participate.
 Parents and guardians are encouraged to assist, but the student must do the majority of the work!

 • Identify an inspiring leadership topic that will not only inspire your audience but showcase your passion as well.